mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 > Authors: Marcos Entenza Garcia, Marco Braga, Fatih Nar

-## Overview

-In Red Hat OpenShift Container Platform 4.12, we introduced the ability to extend cluster formation into Amazon Web Services (AWS) Local Zones in Red Hat OpenShift.
-In this post, we present how to deploy OpenShift compute nodes in Local Zones at cluster creation time, where the OpenShift Installer creates compute nodes in configured Local Zones.
-In addition, we share how the cluster administrator adds compute nodes in Local Zones to an existing OpenShift cluster.
+OpenShift users have many options when it comes to deploying a Red Hat OpenShift cluster in AWS.
+In Red Hat OpenShift Container Platform 4.12, we introduced the manual steps to extend cluster nodes into Amazon Web Services (AWS) Local Zones when installing in existing VPC.

-Before diving into deploying OpenShift with Local Zones, let's review what Local Zones are.
+Today we are pleased to announce the fully IPI (installer-provisioned infrastructure) automation to extend worker nodes to AWS Local Zones.

+## What is AWS Local Zones?

-Local Zones allow you to use select AWS services, like compute and storage services, closer to more end-users, providing them with very low latency access to the applications running locally.
+Local Zones allow you to use select AWS services, like compute and storage services, closer to end-users, providing them with very low latency access to the applications running locally.
 Local Zones are fully-owned and managed by AWS with no-upfront commitment and no hardware purchase or lease required.
 In addition, Local Zones connect to the parent AWS cloud region via AWS' redundant and very high bandwidth private network, providing applications running in Local Zones fast, secure, and seamless access to the rest of AWS services.

 ![AWS Infrastructure Continuum](https://github.com/mtulio/mtulio.labs/assets/3216894/b4e68d09-bc65-40f4-91aa-1f1cbdea06e6)

 <p><center>Figure-1 AWS Infrastructure Continuum</center></p>

+## OpenShift and AWS Local Zones

 Using OpenShift with Local Zones, application developers and service consumers will reap the following benefits: